AhmedAskar/CitiesSearch/README.md

 ## License

-GitHubSample is available under the MIT license.
+CitiesSearch is available under the MIT license.
 See the LICENSE file for more info.